 What Comes Next

-Unlike a 3-day detox, a 7-day cleanse, or a 30-day diet, mindful eating is a lifetime practice.
+Unlike a 3-day detox, a 7-day cleanse, or a 30-day diet, Nutritional Zen is a lifetime practice.

-It is a journey that may traverse any number of dietary changes and that will take you places you never imagined or anticipated.
+It is a journey that may traverse any number of dietary changes and that will take you places you never imagined or anticipated, but through it all, you will always find yourself “coming home”.

 The great thing about mindfulness is that it’s always there for you, and no matter how far off the path you may go, it will always lead you back.